chipster/chipster-openshift/k3s/README.md

 If you plan to maintain a single node Chipster server for a longer period of time, consider storing data on [hostPath volumes](change-k3s-version.md), which makes it easier to reinstall K3s if ever needed.

 TODO How to follow vulnerabilities in Ubuntu, Helm and K3s?

-Even if you have just installed Chipster, you should follow this Chipster to specify the container image version.
-It ensures that all container images are from the same Chipster version and compatible together.

 > 2021-06-04 Note!
 The reverse proxy of the K3s called Traefik was updated in K3s version 1.21 requiring different configuration.
 This repository is now compatible only with K3s version 1.21 and newer.
 Check your K3s version with a command `k3s --version`.
 If it is older than 1.21, please update K3s first before updating Chipster.
 The instructinos below do these updates in the correct order, just be careful not to skip those steps.